 The temporary halt on premium H-1B visa petitions is just a start for some Congress members.
 There is legislation currently in the works that proposes a completely new way the system hands out H-1B visas.
 As it is now, the majority of H-1B visas are given out through a lottery ticket system, leaving a company’s future up to chance.

 One bill wants to largely remove the lottery system and instead give visa ticket priority to companies willing to pay professionals higher wages.
 A fear among critics of H-1B visas is that companies get away with paying lower salaries to foreign workers.
 Another bit of legislation wants to add extra power to federal agencies to investigate the hiring processes of companies with H-1B visas.
 The goal in particular would be ensuring an “honest effort” was made to hire an American before hiring a foreign worker for a position.
 It is not clear at this time what final bills will be brought before the Trump Administration.

-For more information about H-1B visa premium processing halt, click here to visit the USCIS website.
 For assistance handling an immigration case or figuring out how to file for an H-1B visa, contact K. Dean Kantaras, P.A. and our Clearwater immigration attorneys today.